ShreyNiraula/ShreyNiraula/README.md

-## Hi there 👋, I'm Shrey Niraula
+## Hi there 👋, I'm Shrey Niraula. (こんにちは、ニラウラスレーヤです。）

 ### I am a Student at Pulchowk Campus who is ML and Web enthusiast

 - 🔔 My portfolio website coming soon !!
 - 🏢 I’m currently working on Major Project focused on navigation and localization of mobile robot on dynamic environment
 - 📝  I’m currently also working on web based mini fun projects.
-- 😄 Proud thing: I can speak and understand **Japanese**.
+- 📺 I can speak and understand **Japanese**.
 I Can understand anime without subtitle 😎
-- ⚡ Fun fact: Photography is now my hobby.
+- 📷 Currently has interest in photography

 ![Github stats](https://github-readme-stats.vercel.app/api?username=ShreyNiraula&hide=stars,prs&count_private=true&&show_icons=true&include_all_commits=true)